newst4rt/Lyrify/README.md

 ### Initiliazing

 Lyrify uses the MPRIS D-Bus interface by default to retrieve the current playback.
 For using D-Bus there is no user configuration required.
-If you want to get in touch with playbacks from external devices, use The Spotify API and set up your API credentials from your account.
+If you want to get in touch with playbacks from external devices, use the Spotify API and set up your API credentials from your account.
 Here's a simple instruction how to do that:

- - *First, use this command to initiliaze the setup dialog.*
+ - *First, use this command to initialize the setup dialog.*
    ```bash
    python3 main.py --init spotify
    ```
- - *Second, follow the instruction how to get your credentials.*
+ - *Second, follow the instructions how to get your credentials.*
  - *After them, fill the terminal with the required data.*

 If everything goes well, a message with the text `Authentication succeeded` will be displayed.
 Lyrify has successfully applied the credential and is now ready to get in touch with your playback.
 To use it, simply add the argument `--mode spotify`.